peterhnm/vscode-hexagonal-example/README.md

     </a>
     <h3>VSCode Hexagonal</h3>
     <p>
-        <i>Sample project for creation of VS Code plugin with a hexagonal software architecture.</i>
+        <i>This project is a sample project for creating a VS Code plugin with a hexagonal software architecture.</i>
         <br />
         <a href="https://github.com/peterhnm/vscode-hexagonal-example/issues">Report Bug</a>
         ·